open-telemetry/opentelemetry-android/README.md

 * Access to the OpenTelemetry APIs for manual instrumentation
 * SplunkRum APIs for creating custom RUM events and reporting exceptions
 * Access to an OkHttp3 Call.Factory implementation for monitoring http client requests
-* APIs to redact any span from export, or change span attributes before export.
+* APIs to redact any span from export, or change span attributes before export

 ## Getting Started